wilbyang/MoonMail/README.md

 ## Professional Help

-If you need support getting MoonMail into production in your AWS account, contact the [experts](https://moonmail.io/email-marketing-experts):
+If you need support getting MoonMail into production in your AWS account, contact the [Email Marketing and Serverless Experts](https://moonmail.io/email-marketing-experts):

 - <a href="mailto:ryan@serverlesscode.com">ServerlessCode</a>
 - <a href="http://www.apiwise.nl">Apiwise</a>